 August 2022

 Our Recipe for Provencal Success – While the Summer holidays might be winding down, we have plenty of ideas below for exploring the region in any season.
 Planning a trip to Provence begins with deciding what kind of holiday you want.
-Our advice is to pick an option that suits your energy level and provides the right balance of cultural interest, culinary adventures, and downtime.
+We advise picking an option that suits your energy level and provides the right balance of cultural interest, culinary adventures, and downtime.
 Our partners are booking their 2023 tours now.

-Where to Stay in Provence Côte d’Azur – Issue #5 – It can be hot in August in the South of France, which is why you don’t even need an excuse to get lost in the pages of a novel.
+Where to Stay in Provence Côte d’Azur – Issue #5 – It can be hot in August in the South of France, so you don’t need an excuse to get lost in the pages of a novel.
 In her 3rd book, Jane Dunning takes you to a vineyard in the Var, where family dynamics and some unsavoury guests fill the chapters.
 Sophie Claire is back with her latest publication, An Escape to Provence – her love letter to the region.

 July 2022